sumanbdev/ExpressedRealms/documentation/architecture.md

 I have a wrapper around that to make it easier to use, and make sure that it outputs a user activity log.

-More information can be found in [the database documentation](/api/ExpressedRealms.DB/readme.md)
+More information on how we use the Audit Framework can be found in the [EF Core Practices](efCorePractices.md) documentation

 ## Testing